 Patterns in town rugs range from the more formal, as seen in the highly sought after Ferahan Sarouks and in the angular patterns of Bijar (Bidjar) rugs, to semi-formal, as exemplified by the stylized patterning seen in Zeigler Sultanabads.
 These more relaxed patterns, combined with the bolder color palettes often explored in Town rugs, allow town rugs to be an incredibility versatile art pieces that provide a striking accent or focus in a wide variety of homes.

 Bijar (Bidjar) carpets are often referred to as the “iron rugs” of Persia, due to their exceptionally high level of craftsmanship.
-19th century Bijar (Bidjar) weavers were known for working with a very high quality wool and adding additional weft, pounding down the knots as the wove, creating an amazingly sturdy heavy wool foundation that would withstand up to 200 years of heavy use.
+19th-century Bijar (Bidjar) weavers were known for working with a very high-quality wool and adding additional weft, pounding down the knots as the wove, creating an amazingly sturdy heavy wool foundation that would withstand up to 200 years of heavy use.
 Bijar (Bidjar) carpets are also distinguished by exceptional artistry, with the finest area sized rugs being referred to as “Halvai” Bijars (Bidjar).
-Common motifs used in Bijar (Bidjar) weaving include detailed “Mina khani” and “Herati” repeating designs, a diamond-shaped medallion, and an anchor-like design as the pendant motif.
-Bijars (Bidjar) can also be found that use stylized flower and vinery motifs, with “Garrus” and “Guli Farang” carepts being particularly sought after.
+Common motifs used in Bijar (Bidjar) weaving includes detailed “Mina khani” and “Herati” repeating designs, a diamond-shaped medallion, and an anchor-like design as the pendant motif.
+Bijars (Bidjar) can also be found that use stylized flower and vinery motifs, with “Garrus” and “Guli Farang” carpets being particularly sought after.
 To view a selection of antique Bijar (Bidjar) rugs in the gallery, click here.

 Mahal carpets are a subgroup of rugs from the Sultanabad region.
 These rugs are in high demand for their spacious allover designs, coveted (for their versatility and casual elegance) by interior designers and connoisseurs.
 Mahal are most often loosely woven carpets, with a floppy handle and cotton foundations.
 Though the majority of 19th century Mahal carpets are of medium quality when compared to their more exalted Sultanabad cousins, these versatile rugs nevertheless maintain a generally high baseline of quality where natural dyes and soft, lustrous wool are used, permitting their ready use throughout the home, particularly in more heavily trafficked interior spaces.
 Occasionally, very beautiful, artistically inspired Mahals were also produced with a subtle attention to balance, color and design that is the equal to any of the very best carpets from the Arak region.
 To browse a selection of exquisite antique Mahal carpets in the gallery, click here.